Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/09 - Algorithms/README.md

 **Skill Description**
 ----------
-The Fellow understands the most common search, data analysis, and optimization algorithms, and has the ability to identify the correct algorithm for a given situation based on accuracy and efficiency.
+The Fellow understands the most common search and optimization algorithms, and has the ability to identify the correct algorithm for a given situation based on accuracy and efficiency.

 **Output**
 ----------